nicoxeye/Metal-Music-Analyser/README.md

 1. Go to [Last.fm API page](https://www.last.fm/api) and sign up for an account (if you don't already have one).
 2. Create a new API application and get your **API Key**.
-3. Create a `.env` file in the root of the project and add your key as follows:

-API_KEY=your-api-key-here

 ### Step 2: Clone the Repository